badtuxx/DescomplicandoPrometheus/README-english.md

 ### How to purchase the training?

-To purchase the [Uncomplicating Prometheus] training (https://www.linuxtips.io/products/descomplicando-o-prometheus) you must go to the [LinuxTips] store (https://www.linuxtips.io/).
+To purchase the Uncomplicating Prometheus training you must go to the LinuxTips store at https://www.linuxtips.io/.

-To go to the training, [CLICK HERE] (https://www.linuxtips.io/products/descomplicando-o-prometheus).
+To go to the training, click on the linkhttps://www.linuxtips.io/products/descomplicando-o-prometheus

 ## The idea of the training format